ashaduri/ashaduri.github.io/index.md

 [//]: # (2021 – Present)

-***Compile-time and runtime CSV parser library in C++17***
+**Compile-time and runtime CSV parser library in C++17**

+_Csv::Parser is an RFC 4180-compliant CSV parser library written in C++17.
+It leverages modern C++ features to provide a simple, extendable API, supporting zero-runtime-overhead resource loading through compile-time parsing._

 **Skills used:** C++17, Test-Driven Development (TDD), Catch2 framework, Doxygen, GitHub CI, open-source development.

-Csv::Parser is an RFC 4180-compliant CSV parser library written in C++17.
-It leverages modern C++ features to provide a simple, extendable API, supporting zero-runtime-overhead resource loading through compile-time parsing.

-As the lead developer of Csv::Parser, my contributions include:
+As the **primary developer** of Csv::Parser, my contributions include:

-- **Modern C++ API Design:** Leveraged modern C++17 features like constexpr and string_view to enable efficient compile-time parsing.
+- **Modern C++ API Design:** Leveraged modern C++17 features like `constexpr` and `string_view` to enable efficient compile-time parsing.
 - **TDD:** Applied Test-Driven Development (TDD) techniques using the Catch2 framework for rigorous testing.
 - **Continuous Integration:** Set up GitHub CI pipelines for consistent testing and building across multiple platforms.
 - **Documentation:** Integrated Doxygen with GitHub to automate the generation and publishing of API documentation,